nuwave/lighthouse/docs/master/api-reference/directives.md

 ) on FIELD_DEFINITION
 ```

-This example defines a query and filter away any posts where the user relationship is not the authenticated user.
+The following query returns all posts that belong to the currently authenticated user.
 Behind the scenes it is using a `whereHas` query.

 ```graphql